maedross/hello-world/README.md

 # hello-world
 This program takes greets the user and calculates their age.
-Group members:
-Matthew Ross
-Matthew Dodson
+Group members: Matthew Ross, Matthew Dodson